edgedb/edgedb/docs/edgeql/statements/with.rst

 that this refactoring doesn't alter the meaning of the expression due to scope change.

-All views defined in a ``WITH`` block must be referenced in the main part of the query.
+All expression aliases defined in a ``WITH`` block must be referenced in the body of the query.

 .. code-block:: edgeql